curriculum-vitae

 Map My Fitness - Challenges

-MapMyFitness was one of the first activity tracking applications, and ended up being acquired by Under Armour.
+MapMyFitness, one of the first activity tracking applications, was later acquired by Under Armour.

 Project Capture

-Project Capture is an app where users can report UFO sightings.
+Project Capture is an app that allows users to report UFO sightings.

 Randid

-Randid is a social networking app for iOS where users send a picture and get a random one back from other users.
+Randid is a social networking app for iOS where users send a picture and receive a random one in return from other users.

-I was sent into the project to help guide it back into a predictable path, and ended up developing part of the client side and most of the server side for the first version of the app.
+I was brought into the project to help steer it back on track, ultimately developing part of the client-side and most of the server-side for the app’s first version.

 WeGo

-WeGo is a fitness tracking app that can interface with multiple low-budget hardware activity trackers.
+WeGo is a fitness tracking app designed to interface with multiple low-budget hardware activity trackers.

 Clockadoodle

-I developed most of the application, however I didn’t end up completing it, as I was moved to a more important project.
+I developed most of the application, but it remained incomplete as I was reassigned to a higher-priority project.

 China Pro Tools

-China Pro Tools is a market analytics solution that provides decision supporting statistics related with exports to China.
+China Pro Tools is a market analytics solution that provides decision-support statistics related to exports to China.

 Discover Your City

-Discover Your City is a travelling app for people interested in architecture, guiding users in various tours of buildings of different styles and architectures.
+Discover Your City is a travel app for architecture enthusiasts, offering guided tours of buildings featuring various styles and designs.

 Rocklobby

-Rocklobby is a music social network for artists, venues and fans.
-In it, you could follow artists, venues and fans, buy tickets for shows, review them, book venues for a gig, chat with people, and many other features.
-This was reboot of the previous mobile Rocklobby application I created for the same client.
-Later on he wanted to start the project again from scratch with a bigger and bolder vision.
+Rocklobby is a music social network connecting artists, venues, and fans.
+Users can follow artists, venues, and fans, buy tickets for shows, review them, book venues for gigs, chat with others, and access various other features.
+This project was a reboot of a previous mobile Rocklobby app I had created for the same client, with a bigger and more ambitious vision.

 Rocklobby - iOS App